openvinotoolkit/open_model_zoo/demos/python_demos/dynamic_batch_demo/README.md

 # Dynamic Batch Python* Demo

-This topic demonstrates how to run the 3D Segmentation Demo, which demostrates how to set batch size dynamicly for certain infer request and check inference time difference.
+This topic demonstrates how to run the Dynamic Batch Demo, which demonstrates how to set batch size dynamically for certain infer request and check inference time difference.

 ## How It Works